sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 ## 1. Simple Actions {#dev_guide_parallelization_simple_actions}

 Simple actions are designed to be called in a similar fashion to member functions of classes.
 They are the direct analog of entry methods in Charm++ except that the member data is stored in the `db::DataBox` that is passed in as the first argument.
-A simple action must return void but can use `db::mutate` to change values of items in the `DataBox` if the `DataBox` is taken as a non-const reference.
-In some cases you will need specific items to be in the `DataBox` otherwise the action won't compile.
-To restrict which `DataBox`es can be passed you should use `Requires` in the action's `apply` function template parameter list.
+A simple action must return void but can use `db::mutate` to change values of items in the `db::DataBox` if the `db::DataBox` is taken as a non-const reference.
+In some cases you will need specific items to be in the `db::DataBox` otherwise the action won't compile.
+To restrict which `db::DataBox`es can be passed you should use `Requires` in the action's `apply` function template parameter list.
 For example,
 \snippet Test_AlgorithmCore.cpp requires_action
 where the conditional checks if any element in the parameter pack `DbTags` is `CountActionsCalled`.

-A simple action that does not take any arguments can be called using a `CProxy` from the ConstGlobalCache as follows:
+A simple action that does not take any arguments can be called using a `CProxy` from the Parallel::ConstGlobalCache as follows:

 \snippet Test_AlgorithmCore.cpp simple_action_call